Palm tree at Clearwater Beach in Florida

 So many crowds… so much to do!

-Compared to other beaches in the area, Clearwater has the closest resemblance to a Southern California beach.
-Here, you will find many of the great aspects found at most California beaches: volleyball nets, a boardwalk, restaurants, a pier, and ongoing yearly events.
+Compared to other Bay beaches, Clearwater reminds me the most of beaches I used to frequent in Southern California.
+Here, you will find many of the great aspects found at most SoCal beaches: volleyball nets, a boardwalk, restaurants, a pier, and ongoing yearly events.

-There is a nice active vibe at Clearwater, especially with the boardwalk and pier.
+There is a nice active vibe here, especially with the boardwalk and pier.
 Although the boardwalk (called Beach Walk) is not long enough for a bike ride at a mere half mile, it is long enough for a nice stroll.
-Overall, Clearwater is a great beach for those looking for something more than just relaxation.
+You will find a number of restaurants and touristy shops in this area.
+Overall, this beach is probably my top pick for anyone looking for something more exciting than simply beach strolls and sunbathing.

 We circled around for almost an hour before finding a spot almost a 1/2 mile away.
 Visiting on a weekday morning is the best time to ensure fewer crowds, and hence, an easier time finding parking.
 Or better yet, take the Jolley Trolley and avoid the hassle altogether.